ece362-purdue/f2022-public-labs/lab-10/lab_10.md

 #### 4.5.3 Demonstrate your work

 Uncomment the `SPI_OLED_DMA` stanza and comment all other stanzas.
 You should see the message encoded into the `display[]` array.
 (TA instructions: Once this works, try commenting all stanzas so that the game is invoked.)

+#### 4.5.4 Debugging the DMA
+This task is a very similar task to what we've done in the past with the course.
+You can copy and paste on of the previous DMA setup code blocks that you've written, change the channel to the one needed for SPI1TX, and update the CMAR, CPAR, and CNDTR to the new needed values for the SPI DR, display array, and display array size.

 ## 3. Play the game